 - Peer support through feedback, learning in pairs, collaborative project work including digital work adds to improves children’s ability to learn

-- Specific literacy strategies to develop oral language and reading comprehension are tailored to children where needed.
+- Our approach to the curriculum which is child led and about children deepening their understanding with clear sequences of learning and specific endpoints.
+Specific literacy strategies to develop oral language and reading comprehension are tailored to children where needed.

 We use our funding to ensure that these high quality, impactful approaches are used in every lesson and for every child.
 We also support families with the cost of trips and visits as well as music lessons and PP children have priority access to all clubs.

 In summary we concentrate on making a difference to all individuals and tailor our approaches to each child, monitoring our approaches, working flexibly to ensure that each child reaches their full potential.

 What impact did it have on eligible pupils?